bakeiro/Light-PHP-documentation/src/index.md

 # Light-PHP

-::: warning Education purposes
+::: warning Disclaimer
+- The approach of this project is to create a framework-less site (with all features) using a simple and understandable structure
-Warning, unfinished project and not security proof, use at your risk!
+- This project was not security tested, use at your own risk!
 :::

 ### Introduction